Skip to content

 Topic What to know

-State agency The Georgia Department of Human Services Division of Child Support Services, often called DCSS, handles state child support services.
+State agency DCSS is part of the Georgia Department of Human Services and handles many state child support services.

 Who can apply A custodial parent, legal custodian, guardian, or some noncustodial parents may apply for services.
-Out-of-state parents may also be helped, but cases can take longer.
+Interstate cases can take longer.

-Application fee Georgia lists a $25 non-refundable application fee for most applicants.
-People receiving TANF or certain Medicaid benefits may get services without applying.
+Application fee Georgia lists a $25 non-refundable fee for most applicants.
+TANF or certain Medicaid cases may not need a separate fee.

-Calculator The Georgia Child Support Commission calculator creates a worksheet for court use and includes 2026 parenting time and low-income adjustments.
+Calculator The Georgia Child Support Commission calculator includes 2026 parenting time and low-income adjustments.

-Emergency help For rent, food, child care, or utility needs, child support may be too slow.
-Use 211, Georgia Gateway, and local help while the case moves forward.
+Emergency help Child support can be too slow for urgent needs.
+Use 211, Georgia Gateway, legal aid, and local help while the case moves.

 How Georgia calculates child support

 Georgia uses an income-shares model.
-That means the calculation starts with both parents’ monthly gross income, then looks at the number of children in the case.
-The worksheet may also include work-related child care, health insurance premiums for the child, and other allowed adjustments.
+The calculation starts with both parents’ monthly gross income and the number of children in the case.
+The worksheet may also include health insurance premiums for the child, work-related child care, other allowed adjustments, and deviations approved by the court.

 Do not rely on a guess

-Do not copy a number from an old blog post, a friend’s case, or a quick online estimate.
-Use the state calculator and, if the case is in court, make sure the worksheet matches your real income, child care, health insurance, and parenting time facts.
+Do not copy a number from an old blog post, a friend’s case, or a quick estimate.
+Use the state calculator and make sure the worksheet uses real income, child care, health insurance, and parenting time facts.

 How to apply for child support in Georgia

 You can apply online, print an application packet, or mail a completed packet to the child support office for your county.
-The state also lists local offices for families who need the right county location.
+DCSS also lists local offices for families who need the right county location.

-DCSS can help with several parts of a case: locating the noncustodial parent, establishing paternity, setting a support order, collecting payments, enforcing unpaid support, and reviewing an order when a change may be needed.
+DCSS can help with locating a noncustodial parent, establishing paternity, setting a support order, collecting payments, enforcing unpaid support, and reviewing an order when a change may be needed.
+A noncustodial parent may also apply to establish paternity or ask for a support-order review.

-1. Gather your information.
-Start with your child’s birth certificate, your ID, your income information, the other parent’s last known address, employer, phone number, date of birth, and any court papers.
+1. Gather information.
+Start with your child’s birth certificate, your ID, your income proof, the other parent’s last known address, employer, phone number, date of birth, and any court papers.

 3. Respond quickly.
-Open mail, answer calls, and upload or send documents when requested.
+Open mail, answer calls, and send documents when requested.
 Missing information can slow the case.

 4. Keep records.
-Save case numbers, payment records, letters, court dates, and screenshots from the portal.
+Save your case number, payment records, letters, court dates, portal screenshots, and names of workers you speak with.

 5. Ask what happens next.
 Cases can be delayed if the other parent is hard to find, lives in another state, or disputes paternity.